 Creating Value for an Insurance Company

-Before describing the financial modelling process for insurance companies I thought it would be a good idea to explain how the process for reserve accounting works.
+Before describing the financial modelling process for insurance companies you should know how the process for reserve accounting, claims and premiums work.
 To do this I start with a very simple example that includes the following:

-- You can use a discount rate that reflects the return on investments made between the receipt of premiums and payment of claims.
+- A discount rate that reflects the return on investments made between the receipt of premiums and payment of claims.

 - Value comes from a positive present value of premiums; this occurs when the present value of writing new policies is positive.

-To understand financial statements of insurance companies discuss an analysis of reserves, investment and accounting for a single policy.
-In this case there is no profit on the policy.
-At a 5% discount rate, the NPV of the premiums are equal to the NPV of the claims.
-I have made a little file with an analysis of reserves so that you can see how they work.
-You can download the file below.
+To understand financial statements of insurance companies I have created for myself a simple example of reserves, investment and accounting for a single policy.
+In the example, at a 5% discount rate, the NPV of the claims establish the value of reserves on the balance sheet.
+The little file I made with an analysis of reserves is available for download by pressing button below.
 In this case it is assumed that the premium has a 1% premium relative to the present value of the claims.
 The starting point is illustrated below where the nominal outflow for the claim is assumed to be 5,000.

-The next two screenshots demonstrate how the reserves are included on the balance sheet and how they build up to the ultimate liability.
-Using the premium example and the outflow the balance sheet and cash flow are demonstrated on the second screenshot.
+The next two screenshots demonstrate how the reserves are included on the balance sheet and how they build up to the ultimate claim liability.
+Using the example where the premium NPV is more than the outflow for claims (on a NPV basis), the balance sheet and cash flow are demonstrated on the second screenshot.
 Of course for real companies the outflow for the claim is unknown and there are many premiums that continue.

 Financial Modelling Process for an Insurance Company Using a Simple Case